City of York Council elections: Local election

-Elections to the new City of York unitary authority were held on 4 May 1995.
+Elections to the new City of York Council unitary authority were held on 4 May 1995.
 Following the creation of the expanded authority, 22 councillors were returned to parished areas that were part of district council areas previously outside the boundaries of the former York City Council and 31 councillors were returned to the former York City Council wards.
 All 53 council seats were up for election.
 Labour won thirty seats, the Liberal Democrats won 18 seats, the Conservatives won three seats and two Independent councillors were also elected.
 The Labour Party won overall control of the council.